How to install OrangeHRM with Nginx on Ubuntu 24.04

 Download OrangeHRM files

-It’s time to get the OrangeHRM software itself.
-You can download the latest version directly from the OrangeHRM website.
-We’ll download the files to your server’s temporary directory, then unzip them and move them to the correct folder for Nginx to use.
+Downloading the OrangeHRM software is the next step to getting your HR system set up.
+You can find the latest version on the OrangeHRM website.
+We’ll download these files to your server and then move them to the correct spot so Nginx can access them.

 To always install the latest version, check the OrangeHRM’s download page.
 If a new version is available, replace the version number in the link below.